pgbouncer/pgbouncer/test/README.md

     you are on a system that doesn't have those in the normal path (e.g., Debian, Ubuntu), set `PATH` beforehand.

-    Note: This test suite will ask for `sudo` access to use `iptables`/`pfctl` to simulate various network conditions.
-If you don't want that, just enter an empty password at the `sudo` prompt, and those tests will be skipped.
+    This test is run by `make check`.

+    Optionally, this test suite can use `iptables`/`pfctl` to simulate various network conditions.
+To include these tests, set the environment variable USE_SUDO to a nonempty value, for example `make check USE_SUDO=1`.
+This will ask for sudo access, so it might convenient to run `sudo -v` before the test, or set up `/etc/sudoers` appropriately at your peril.
 Check the source if there are any doubts.

-    This test is run by `make check`.

 - `ssl/test.sh`